+See "--Non-GAAP Measures" below for a reconciliation to the most directly comparable financial measure calculated in accordance with GAAP and related disclosures.

+Includes immunizations.

-- See "--Non-GAAP Measures" below for a reconciliation to the most directly comparable financial measure calculated in accordance with GAAP. - Includes immunizations. - Includes the adjustment to convert prescriptions greater than 84 days to the equivalent of three 30-day prescriptions.
-This adjustment reflects the fact that these prescriptions include approximately three times the amount of product days supplied compared to a normal prescription. - Comparable stores are defined as those that have been open for at least twelve consecutive months without closure for seven or more consecutive days and without a major remodel or being subject to a natural disaster in the past twelve months.
+Includes the adjustment to convert prescriptions greater than 84 days to the equivalent of three 30-day prescriptions.
+This adjustment reflects the fact that these prescriptions include approximately three times the amount of product days supplied compared to a normal prescription.

+- Comparable stores are defined as those that have been open for at least twelve consecutive months without closure for seven or more consecutive days and without a major remodel or being subject to a natural disaster in the past twelve months.
 Relocated stores are not included as comparable stores for the first twelve months after the relocation.
 Acquired stores are not included as comparable stores for the first twelve months after acquisition or conversion, when applicable, whichever is later.
 Comparable store sales, comparable pharmacy sales, comparable retail sales, comparable number of prescriptions and comparable number of 30-day equivalent prescriptions refer to total sales, pharmacy sales, retail sales, number of prescriptions and number of 30-day equivalent prescriptions, respectively, in such stores.
 The method of calculating comparable sales varies across the retail industry.
 As a result, our method of calculating comparable sales may not be the same as other retailers' methods.
+The three and six month periods ended February 29, 2020 figures include an adjustment to remove February 29, 2020 results due to the leap year. - \ The Company considers these items to be key performance indicators because the Company's management has evaluated its results of operations using these metrics and believes that these key performance indicators presented provide additional perspective and insights when analyzing the core operating performance of the Company from period to period and trends in its historical operating results.
+These key performance indicators should not be considered superior to, as a substitute for or as an alternative to, and should be considered in conjunction with, the GAAP financial measures presented herein.
+These measures may not be comparable to similarly-titled performance indicators used by other companies.

-Sales for the three months ended November 30, 2019 and 2018
+Sales for the three months ended February 29, 2020 and February 28, 2019

-The Retail Pharmacy USA division's sales for the three months ended November 30, 2019 increased 1.6% to \$26.1 billion.
-Sales in comparable stores increased 1.6% compared with the year-ago quarter.
+The Retail Pharmacy USA division's sales for the three months ended February 29, 2020 increased 3.8% to \$27.2 billion.
+Sales in comparable stores increased 2.7% compared with the year-ago quarter.
+Comparable store data has been adjusted to remove the effects of February 29, 2020 due to the leap year.